-There is no formula for a perfect weekly workout schedule.
+Keep in mind that there is no formula for a perfect workout schedule.
 Everyone will react to working out differently.
 There is a lot of trail and error involved in creating a workout routine because you have to find what works for you.
-Your goals also play a big role in how you structure your routine.
-If your main goal were weight loss, I would advise you to include more daily cardio than I would for someone who is trying to gain weight!
+As I’ve said, your goals play a big role in how you structure your routine.
+I am giving you tips that have worked for me and my clients, but remember your body is unique.